Find providers

 6. Help Them Develop a Support Network

-You can’t be the only one offering help.
+You can’t be the only one.
 When you find other people in your partner or colleague’s life who are interested in learning how to help someone with ADHD, you’ve relieved yourself of some of the burden while increasing their chances of success.
 In addition, encourage them to reach out to and become part of local and virtual ADHD support groups.
 It helps them to know they’re not going through this alone, and they can benefit from the experiences of others who also deal with this disorder.

 7. Encourage Them to Seek Help

 People struggling with ADHD don’t have to do so alone.
 While you’re doing your best to help, your assistance in day-to-day life can’t take the place of that provided by a qualified therapist.
-Help your friend or loved one find a therapist, and encourage them to make and keep an appointment.
+Help your friend find a therapist, and encourage them to make and keep an appointment.
+Help remind them when it is, so they don’t miss it and potentially miss out on the help a practitioner experienced with ADHD can provide.
+Along with talk therapy, there are medications that can help reduce symptoms and allow people to live a normal life.

 How to Help Someone with ADHD and Anger Issues

-1. Acknowledge Their Condition Is Real
+Acknowledge Their Condition Is Real

 The symptoms of ADHD can be misunderstood as something everybody goes through from time to time.
 The difference is that someone afflicted with ADHD doesn’t often feel relief from those symptoms.
 The first step in diffusing some of the frustration and anger associated with this disorder is simply validating their experience.
 Acknowledge that you know they’re suffering from ADHD, which is a real medical condition.

-2. Help Them Identify Their Triggers
+Help Them Identify Their Triggers

 Knowing what triggers one’s anger is the first step in avoiding it.
-Help your partner or friend identify what causes them to become angry.
+Help your partner or colleague identify what causes them to become angry.
 It could be something as simple as forgetting their keys that escalates their anger to include other people.
 Or they could be angry at themselves, which is counterproductive.
 Help them keep track of what causes their anger, then help them figure out how to avoid those situations.

-3. Work with Them on Coping Strategies
+Work with Them on Coping Strategies

 Living with ADHD can be difficult.
 However, there are a number of coping strategies that make it less so.
-For example, you could help your partner or colleague learn to write down tasks so they’re less likely to forget them.
+For example, you could help your partner or colleague learn to write down tasks, so they’re less likely to forget them.

-4. Help Them Find Treatment
+Help Them Find Treatment

 Proper treatment can make a world of difference to someone with ADHD and may be the best way to help them with their disorder.
 If they’re undergoing treatment and it’s not working, they may need to find a new therapist.
 If they’ve not had treatment, now is a good time to start.
 Help them find a therapist they’ll like, and help them remember to keep appointments.
 This could be a fresh start toward a manageable life.